Protect an Application

 can_access { split(input.path, "/")[1] == input.role } (2)

-Here, we say, our policy can_access is located in the demo package.
-The policy itself is pretty simple and evaluates only to true or false.
+Here, we define our policy can_access within the demo package.
+The policy is straightforward, evaluating to either true or false.

-2And it evaluates only to true, if the last path fragment of the request is equal to the user’s role.
+2It evaluates to true only when the last path fragment of the request matches the user’s role.

-4. Let us now configure NGINX to expose a static endpoint serving a JWKS document under the .well-known path, so heimdall is able to verify the JWTs, we’re going to use.
+5. Now, let’s configure NGINX to expose a static endpoint that serves a JWKS document under the .well-known path.
+This will allow heimdall to verify the JWTs we will use.
 Create a file named idp.nginx with the following content:

 worker_processes 1;